Overview

 Management Risks.

-While we manage your investment portfolio based on our experience, research
+While we manage your investment portfolio based on our experience, research and

-performance of the underlying securities in which it is invested.
-Accordingly, your investment
+of the underlying securities in which it is invested.
+Accordingly, your investment portfolio is subject to

-portfolio is subject to the risk that we allocate your investments to individual securities and/or asset
+the risk that we allocate your investments to individual securities and/or asset classes that are adversely

-classes that are adversely affected by unanticipated market movements, and the risk that our specific
+affected by unanticipated market movements, and the risk that our specific investment choices could

-investment choices could underperform their relevant indexes.
+underperform their relevant indexes.

 Risks of Investments in Mutual Funds, ETFs and Other Investment Pools.

-As described above, we will
+As described above, we will invest

-invest your portfolio in mutual funds, ETFs and other investment pools (“pooled investment funds”).
+your portfolio in mutual funds, ETFs and other investment pools (“pooled investment funds”).

-Investments in pooled investment funds are generally less risky than investing in individual
+Investments in pooled investment funds are generally less risky than investing in individual securities

-registered investment companies under the Investment Company Act of 1940.
+investment companies under the Investment Company Act of 1940.

 Equity Market Risks.